-To screen for possible excessive exposure to lead
+To screen for possible excessive exposure to lead, especially in children

 As indicated by a child lead screening program or physician preference, such as at 1 and 2 years of age; children considered to be at risk may need additional testing from 18 months to 6 years of age; when your occupation or hobby may expose you or your family to lead; when you have symptoms suggesting lead poisoning

-Children under 6 years of age are the most likely to be exposed to lead because they often put their hands in their mouths, accidentally ingesting lead dust or paint chips.
+Children under 3 years of age are the most susceptible to lead exposure and poisoning.
+Increased risk of lead toxic effects are due to an incomplete blood brain barrier, higher tendency for iron deficiency, and because children often put their hands in their mouths, accidentally ingesting lead dust or paint chips.
 They can also inhale lead dust and mouth or chew lead-contaminated items.
 Adult lead exposure is usually related to occupational or recreational (hobby) exposure.
 Children of those who work with lead may also become exposed when lead contamination is brought home on the work clothes of their parents.